SilasNiewierra/portfolio/projects.md

     that's all you need to know.
 Now you can try to beat your personal high score over and over again.<br><br><a href="/bob" title="Learn More ...">Learn More ...</a>
   slug: ''
-- template: content-feature
-  block: feature-1
-  media_alignment: Left
-  headline: "<strong>GymMeMore<br></strong>become the best version of yourself  "
-  content: GymMeMore is your perfect companion for the gym.
-Allowing you to track
-    your progress without any additional features enables you to concentrate on what's important.
-You and your journey.
-In contrast to the current trend of putting more and more features in fitness tracking apps, GymMeMore is slimmed down to one simple core feature.
-Track your sets, weight, and reps.
-See your previous performances and keep on growing.
-You can follow previously created workout plans or create your own.<br><br><a href="/gymmemore" title="Learn More ...">Learn More ...</a>
-  media:
-    image: "/uploads/2020/10/19/thumbnail-gymmemore.png"
-    alt_text: Thumbnail GymMeMore
-  slug: ''
 - template: simple-footer
   block: footer-1
   content: Made with ❤︎ in Germany
-- template: content-feature
-  block: feature-1
-  media_alignment: Right
-  headline: '<strong>CVD19-Dashboard<br></strong><span class="light">important information
-    for this pandemic</span>  '
-  media:
-    image: "/uploads/2020/12/19/thumbnail-cvd-dashboard.png"
-    alt_text: Thumbnail CVD19-Dashboard
-  content: A simple, yet powerful and beautiful web application to provide visitors
-    with the latest information in form of news and statistics to keep an eye on this pandemic.<br><br><a href="/cvd19-dashboard" title="Lear More ...">Learn More ...</a>
-  slug: ''

 ---